 Always make sure that any application you’re using on your server is locked down with at least a username and password, and if possible try to access those applications via a secure login form over https.

 Make your server secure enough to handle credit card data

-In general it's recommended to follow the PCI DSS (Payment Card Industry Data Security Standard) guidelines for server security, as these are the requirements that your server must meet security wise in order to pass a PCI scan, which allows you to accept credit cards and store that information directly on your server securely.
+It’s recommended to follow the PCI DSS (Payment Card Industry Data Security Standard) guidelines for server security as well.
+These are the requirements that your server must meet security wise in order to pass a PCI scan, which allows you to accept credit cards and store that information directly on your server securely.

-In some cases some of the security recommendations could be a bit overkill for more general purpose websites, but when it comes to the security of your server it’s always better to be safe than sorry.
-You can take a look at our article on how to pass PCI compliance scans for more information on the common things you can do to help further secure your server.
+In some cases the security recommendations could be overkill for general purpose websites.
+But when it comes to the security of your server it’s always better to be safe than sorry.
+You can look at our article on how to pass PCI compliance scans for more information on the common things you can do to help further secure your server.